for Nadine Gordimer

 - smoulder: burn slowly without flame;

-- St Columb’s College: selective single-sex Secondary School in Derry for which Heaney passed the entrance examination and where he was educated from the age of 11; he was a weekly boarder;
+- St Columb’s College: selective single-sex Grammar School in Derry for which Heaney passed the entrance examination and where he was educated from the age of 11;

 - winded: short of breath from a blow to the stomach;